Wanaque, New Jersey: Points of interest

 Elks Camp Moore is an Elks accredited summer overnight camp for children with special needs.
 The camp was founded in 1971 and includes many activities for the children such as a swimming pool, three playgrounds, a small playing field, a recreation hall, and rooms that house other fun activities.
 The campers stay for one week from Sunday until Saturday.
 Each week, 75 campers attend the camp and are assigned to their own counselor.
 The camp is wheelchair accessible since handicapped children also attend the camp.
-People consider Camp Moore, the "Miracle on the Mountain".
 The camp is located high on top of a mountain overlooking Route 287 in Haskell.
 Admission is free for the campers, and the camp is funded in part by local New Jersey Elks lodges.